benbrastmckie/ModelChecker/Code/README.md

 # Model Checker

-This project draws on the [Z3](https://github.com/Z3Prover/z3) theorem prover to provide tooling for finding countermodels for claims which include modal, counterfactual conditional, constitutive explanatory, and extensional operators.
+This project draws on the [Z3](https://github.com/Z3Prover/z3) SMT solver to provide tooling for finding countermodels and establishing validity up to a user specified lever of complexity for claims which include counterfactual conditional, modal, constitutive explanatory, relevance, and extensional operators.
 The language currently includes the following operators:

   - `neg` for _negation_
   - `wedge` for _conjunction_
   - `vee` for _disjunction_
-  - `rightarrow` for _material conditional_
+  - `rightarrow` for the _material conditional_
-  - `leftrightarrow` for _material biconditional_
+  - `leftrightarrow` for the _material biconditional_
+  - `boxright` for the _must counterfactual conditional_
+  - `circleright` for the _might counterfactual conditional_
   - `Box` for _necessity_
   - `Diamond` for _possibility_
-  - `boxright` for the _must counterfactual conditional_
-  - `circleright` for the _might counterfactual conditional_
-  - `leq` for _ground_
+  - `leq` for _ground_ read 'sufficient for'
-  - `sqsubseteq` for _essence_
+  - `sqsubseteq` for _essence_ read 'necessary for'
-  - `equiv` for _propositional identity_
+  - `equiv` for _propositional identity_ read 'just is for'
   - `preceq` for _relevance_
   <!-- - `not` for _exclusion_ -->

 Accessible [installation instructions](https://github.com/benbrastmckie/ModelChecker?tab=readme-ov-file#installation) are provided in the GitHub repository.

-## Instructions
+## Usage

 To generate a test file run `model-checker` in the terminal without arguments.
 Alternatively, run `model-checker path/to/test_file.py` if the `test_file.py` already exists.
 A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.

+Each file may specify the following inputs where the defaults or specified below:

+  - A list of premises that are treated conjunctively: `premises = []`.
+  - A list of conclusions that are treated disjunctively: `conclusions = []`.
-Each file may specify a set of `premises` which are treated conjunctively, `conclusions` which are treated disjunctively, and the number `N` of atomic states to include in each model.
+  - The number of atomic states to include in each model: `N = 3`.
-If unspecified, `premises = []`, `conclusions = []`, and `N = 3` will be set by default.
-Optionally, the user can specify whether to print the Z3 constraints when a model is found, or the unsatisfiable core when no model exists, as well as an option to save or append the output.
-These settings are specified with the Boolean values `True` and `False`:
+  - The maximum time in seconds to spend looking for a model: `max_time = 2`.

+Optionally, the user can specify a number of additional settings where defaults are provided below:

+  - Require all propositions to be contingent: `contingent_bool = False`.
+  - Find a model with the smallest number of atomic elements: `optimize_bool = False`.
-- Print all Z3 constraints if a model is found: `print_cons_bool`
+  - Print all Z3 constraints: `print_cons_bool = False`.
-- Print the Z3 unsatisfiable core constraints if no model exists: `print_unsat_core_bool`
-- Print all states including impossible states: `print_impossibe_states_bool`
+  - Show impossible states included in the model: `print_impossibe_states_bool = False`.
-- Prompt the user to append the output to the current file in a new file: `save_bool`
+  - Prompt the user to append the output to the current file in a new file: `save_bool = False`.

-Users can override these settings by including the following flags:
+Users can override these settings from the command line by including the following flags:

-- Include `-c` to include Z3 constraints.
+  - Include `-c` to set `contingent_bool = True`.
+  - Include `-o` to set `optimize_bool = True`.
+  - Include `-p` to set `print_cons_bool = True`.
-- Include `-i` to print impossible states.
+  - Include `-i` to set `print_impossibe_states_bool = True`.
-- Include `-s` to prompt the user to save the output in a new file.
+  - Include `-s` to set `save_bool = True`.

-Users can print help information, the current version, and upgrade to the latest version with the following flags:
+Additional flags have been included in order to manage the package version:

-- Include `-h` to print help information about the programs usage.
+  - Include `-h` to print help information about the package and its usage.
   - Include `-v` to print the installed version number.
   - Include `-u` to upgrade to the latest version.

+The following section will provide some indication of the underlying semantics.
+More information can be found in the GitHub [repository](https://github.com/benbrastmckie/ModelChecker) as well as in this recent [manuscript](https://github.com/benbrastmckie/ModelChecker/blob/master/Counterfactuals.pdf).

 ## Hyperintensional Semantics